 - Leave the window in the room ajar for ventilation.

-- Please remember that the patient is vulnerable and respect the 1,5 metre distance rule.
+- Please remember that the patient is vulnerable and keep the necessary distance.
 Keep your face mask on.
 A cuddle is not allowed.

 - Do not leave the room during your visit.

 You are allowed to bring a small gift.